Santa Barbara Foothills Community Wildfire Protection Plan ready for review

 The fire, unintentionally started by a weedwacker, burned 80 homes and a portion of the garden.

-Garden Keeper and Mission Canyon resident, George Ostroff, remembers how firefighters saved his home.
+Garden Keeper and Mission Canyon resident Geege Ostroff remembers how firefighters saved his home.

 Although most of the plan is for fire professionals, a lot of the information will help locals harden their homes and plan ahead.